-Activity Evidence that supports this approach Challenge number(s) addressed Employed an additional teacher to work in Reception / Y1 (44% of total PP are in R/Y1) to further reduce class sizes (2 qualified teachers) As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
-1/3 2 x ECT2's / RQT's to access Teaching for Mastery programme (10 1⁄2 days per year) to upskill staff in problem solving approaches, therefore leading to increased proportion of pupils achieving GDS in Maths.
+Activity Evidence that supports this approach Challenge number(s) addressed Employed an additional teacher to work in Reception / Y1 (22% of total PP are in R/Y1) to further reduce class sizes (2 qualified teachers) EEF - Reducing Class Size As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each student will receive will increase, improving outcomes for pupils.
+1/3 2 x teachers to continue to access Teaching for Mastery programme (10 1⁄2 days per year) to upskill staff in problem solving approaches, therefore leading to increased proportion of pupils achieving GDS in Maths.
 OfSTED -Research Review (Maths) 1/2